 Nộm hoa chuố

 If you are a vegetarian, Vietnamese cuisine doesn’t always give you many options.
 However, Nom hoa chuoi is an exception.
 This banana-flower salad is a meat-free dish that succeeds in giving vegetarians a real taste of Vietnamese cuisine.
-Lime and chilli are key flavours in this meal.
+Lime and chili are key flavours in this meal.

 Non-vegetarians often add chicken or boiled pig ears to it.
-The explosion of different flavours and the contrasts in texture make it a real Vietnamese speciality.
+The explosion of different flavours and the contrasts in texture make it a real Vietnamese specialty.
 Thành Phố is a great place to try this wonderfully vibrant dish.
 Situated in the old quarter, it provides a real feel of traditional Hanoi.

 Thành Phố: 88 Hòa Mã, Hanoi, Thành Phố Hà Nội, Vietnam

 Com tam is a dish often found in street food stalls.
 Known as ‘broken rice’, it comes served in several ways.
 It’s often presented with barbecued pork and a fried egg.
 The rice used are imperfect rice grains that were discarded after the drying and milling process.

 Instead of throwing it away, these grains have now been elevated into a delicious signature street food meal.
 The taste is basically the same as regular rice, though in the past this imperfect ‘animal feed’ was hard to sell.

 Check out the street vendors for this one.

 Don’t forget to try the coffee when in Hanoi.
 Although this deserves an article of its own, Vietnamese coffee is a real delicacy.
 From their delicious coconut ice coffees to weasel coffee, to the infamous egg coffee.
 There’s a coffee for everyone.

 Cà Phê đá